Metabaron1/nginx-certbot/README.md

 The Chicken or the Egg?

-There is a tricky part runing cerbot within nginx container:
+There is a tricky part running cerbot within nginx container:
 Nginx is needed to perform the Let’s Encrypt validation, but nginx won’t start if the certificates are missing... => initial nginx startup without ssl, and reload with ssl enabled after certificates generation